Scott Lee Kimball: Other crimes

 The FBI strongly suspects Kimball in two other murders.
-In September 2010, it was reported that the bureau was investigating him as a possible suspect in one, the murder and mutilation of Catrina Powerll, a young woman who lived a troubled life similar to those of Kimball's other female victims, found in Westminster, in October 2004, while he lived in the area under FBI supervision.
+In September 2010, it was reported that the bureau was investigating him as a possible suspect in the murder and mutilation of Catrina Powerll, a young woman who lived a troubled life similar to those of Kimball's other female victims.
+She was found in Westminster, in October 2004, while he lived in the area under FBI supervision.
 Three months later, Kimball told a cousin that he had been proposed as a suspect in the West Mesa murders in New Mexico, which were committed during the same period that he was living in the Denver area.
 He denied involvement.

 Five years later, a former cellmate of Kimball's at Sterling Correctional Facility in northeastern Colorado told the FBI that Kimball and another inmate had solicited him to plan a helicopter escape and murder two people on the outside, in Kimball's case a former business associate.
 After the inmate's parole in 2017, he continued working with the FBI to get evidence against the two.
 In September, on the day the escape was to happen, Kimball and the other inmate, waiting in the prison yard for the expected helicopter, were instead arrested and charged with attempted escape and solicitation to commit murder.
 The latter charge was eventually dropped after the local district attorney was herself indicted on drug charges, but Kimball pleaded guilty to the attempted escape in 2020 and was sentenced to four years to be served concurrently, and transferred to the maximum security Colorado State Penitentiary outside Cañon City.
 Once there he was placed on 20-hour lockdown.

 Aftermath

-Lori McLeod had her marriage to Kimball annulled in 2008; at his sentencing she said that she felt Kaysi had forgiven her and thus was willing to forgive her killer.
-Kimball has since remarried, to a woman similarly incarcerated in a Kansas prison for child abuse; they have never met physically.
+Lori McLeod had her marriage to Kimball annulled in 2008.
+At his sentencing, she said that she felt Kaysi had forgiven him, and thus she was also willing to forgive him.
+Kimball has since remarried, to a woman similarly incarcerated in a Kansas prison for child abuse.
+They have never met physically.

-Theodore Peyton, whose sexual abuse of the teenaged Kimball led to the suicide attempt that scarred his forehead and, according to Coet, permanently changed him for the worse, died in January 2017; his body was found outside his Nederland cabin.
+Theodore Peyton, whose sexual abuse of the teenaged Kimball led to the suicide attempt that scarred his forehead and, according to Coet, permanently changed him for the worse, died in January 2017.
+His body was found outside his Nederland cabin.
 The cause was found to be heart disease, with other chronic conditions listed as contributing factors.
 He served five years of a seven-year sentence after Kimball and his other victims came forward, but escaped being required to register as a sex offender until the late 2000s.